-Tanacetum vulgare ‘Isla Gold’ is a drought tolerant, medicinal and fragrant perennial herb distinguished by its golden spring to autumn foliage.
+Tanacetum parthenium ‘Aureum’, also known as the Golden Chamomile, is a drought tolerant, medicinal and fragrant perennial herb distinguished by its golden foliage.

-From July to September, it produces hundreds of small, round flower heads in a beautiful, bright yellow, grouped into flat, round clusters.
+From July to September, it produces hundreds of small, round flower heads with white petals surrounding a large yellow center.

 The Tale: